10 Best Legal Practice Management Software Shortlist

 Legal Practice Management Software Selection Criteria

-When selecting the best legal practice management software to include in this list, I considered common buyer needs and pain points like managing case workflows and ensuring data security.
+When selecting the best legal practice management software to include in this list, I considered common buyer needs and pain points like managing case loads and ensuring compliance.
 I also used the following framework to keep my evaluation structured and fair:

 Core Functionality (25% of total score)